Two-day tournament begins Monday

 Tournament in Primm, Nev.

-Koury's relationship with the Air Force golf program extends more than 20 years.
-Before becoming the Falcons' head coach, he spent three seasons as an assistant, working with both the varsity and the junior varsity programs.
-He was also a member of the Falcon golf team from 1990-1993, serving as team captain and earning MVP honors his final year.
+No stranger to Air Force golf, George Koury is in his 16th season as the head coach of the Academy's golf program.
+Before taking over the program as head coach in 2002, Koury spent three seasons as an assistant, working with both the varsity and the junior varsity programs.
+He was also a member of the Falcons' golf team from 1990-93, where he served as team captain and earned MVP honors in his final year.

-At the start of the 2002-03 season, Koury took over for legendary coach Gene Miranda, who had spent 25 years at the helm of the Falcons' program.
-The transition from assistant to head coach has been seamless for Koury.
+Koury began his head coaching career at the start of the 2002-03 season, when he took over for legendary coach Gene Miranda, who had spent 25 years at the helm of the Falcons' program.
+The transition from assistant to head coach was seamless for Koury.

-Koury graduated from the Air Force Academy in 1993 with a degree in engineering mechanics and was stationed in San Antonio, Texas, serving as a research and development engineer for robotics technologies.
-In 1996, he moved to Okinawa, Japan, and served as a civil engineer prior to returning to the Academy in June of 1999.
+Koury graduated from the Air Force Academy in 1993 with a degree in engineering mechanics.
+Following graduation, he was stationed in San Antonio, Texas, where he served as a research and development engineer for robotics technologies.
+In 1996, he moved to Okinawa, Japan, and served as a civil engineer until returning to the Academy in June of 1999.